 Golden Lancehead Venom

 Golden lanceheads are extremely venomous snakes.
-Because of their isolated habitats that lack mammal prey, these snakes’ venom evolved to be more effective on their present prey, which are mostly migrating birds and native ectotherms.
+Because of their isolated habitats that lack mammal prey, these snakes’ venom evolved to be more effective on their present prey, which is mostly migrating birds and native ectotherms.

 When golden lanceheads are born, their venom isn’t at its maximum toxicity level.
 Instead, it becomes stronger and more toxic as they grow.
-Golden lanceheads have venom that is at least 5 times more potent than the venom found in the jararaca snake.
+Golden lanceheads have venom that is at least five times more potent than the venom found in the jararaca snake.
 It is also the fastest-acting venom of the Bothrops genus.